welainom/BlueStamp-Engineering-William-Liu/index.md

 	automatic = False
 	#print("Manual")
 ```
 This code uses the package pyserial, and configures the serial port to match the hc05 bluetooth module.
 It uses the port '/dev/serial0', which is often used with Raspberry Pis.
 Inside the while loop, if the port has received data, it will extract the first character.
-Fepending on what that character is, the robot will perform the desired action.
+Depending on what that character is, the robot will perform the desired action.
 For example, if it receives an "A", it will be set to automatic mode, and the robot will ignore any other data sent at it.
 Conversely, if it receives an "M", it will be set to manual mode, and the robot will listen and react to any data sent to it.

 ![Headstone Image](finalfinalcodeblocks.png)